pmem/pmdk/doc/libvmem/libvmem.7.md

 access without being paged via the system page cache.
 A Persistent Memory-aware file system is typically used to provide this type of access.
-Memory-mapping a file from a Persistent Memory-aware file system provides the raw memory pools, and this library supplies the more familiar *malloc-like* interfaces on top of those pools.
+Memory-mapping a file from a Persistent Memory-aware file system provides the raw memory pools, and this library supplies the more familiar *malloc*-like interfaces on top of those pools.

 Under normal usage, **libvmem** will never print messages or intentionally